CokkocZateki/EvE-Fitting-Bot/README.md

 ## Example

-You can see a working example by joining https://discord.gg/0rZvLaS6EJ4DbUPO (you don't even need a Discord account for it !).
+You can see a working example by joining [this Discord server](https://discord.gg/0rZvLaS6EJ4DbUPO) (you don't even need a Discord account for it !).

 For example, try to type `.efb help`.